-You should keep a copy of the service aims and objectives outlining the aims of the service and how this will be achieved in line with the Health and Social Care Standards: my support, my life on the Scottish Government website.
+You should keep a copy of the service aims and objectives outlining the aims of the service and how this will be achieved in line with the Health and Social Care Standards: my support, my life.

 Please refer to the Guidance for providers and applicants on aims and objectives on the Care Inspectorate's website.